zarasari/Lung-Cancer-Prediction--Disseretation-Thesis/README.md

-**Lung Cancer Risk Prediction Modelling (MSc Dissertation, University of Sheffield)**
+Lung Cancer Risk Prediction – MSc Project (Short README)

-R • Epidemiology • ROC/AUC • Logistic Regression • Risk Modelling
+🟦 Conclusion
+Using clinical data from 879 patients, I found that the Liverpool Lung Project (LLP) model predicts lung cancer risk more accurately than the Bach model.
+The LLP model had a higher AUC (~0.72) versus Bach (~0.60) — largely because it includes family history of lung cancer, a strong predictor confirmed in this dataset.

+🧠 Project Overview
-As part of my **MSc in Statistics with Medical Applications**, I conducted a full end-to-end analysis comparing lung cancer risk prediction models using patient data from the ReSoLuCENT study.
-This included 879 subjects (516 cases, 363 controls) with 168 variables on smoking, family history, demographics, and environmental exposure.
+This project compares two established lung cancer risk prediction models — LLP and Bach — using patient data from the ReSoLuCENT study (168 variables, 879 individuals).

-**What I did:**

-Applied the Bach and Liverpool Lung Project (LLP) risk models to real patient data.
-Processed and cleaned raw hospital data, including deriving smoking variables (pack-years, cessation duration, cigarettes-per-day) using custom R algorithms (Section 5, pp. 35–42).

-Conducted ROC curve and AUC analysis to assess discriminatory power of each model.

-Compared sensitivity, specificity, PPV and NPV of both models for 5-year absolute lung cancer risk.

-Identified that the LLP model showed better discriminatory performance (AUC = 0.719) compared to Bach (AUC = 0.604) — largely due to the **inclusion of family history** as an important predictor (Results on pages 4–5 and ROC curves on pages 46 & 50).

-**Key Findings:**

-Family history of lung cancer significantly improves predictive power.
-The LLP model offered better overall discrimination and clinical utility for identifying high-risk individuals.
-Smoking duration and asbestos exposure were strong predictors; passive smoking showed little effect (Section 3.2, pp. 17–24).

-**Skills Demonstrated:**

-R programming • ROC/AUC analysis • Logistic modelling • Feature engineering • Epidemiological methods • Data visualisation • Handling sensitive clinical data • Statistical reporting
+I used R to:
+Clean and prepare the clinical dataset
+Engineer smoking-related predictors (pack-years, duration, cessation) Apply both models to calculate 5-year absolute risk Evaluate discriminatory performance using ROC curves and AUC

+🔧 Tools & Skills
+R programming
+ROC/AUC analysis
+Logistic regression & epidemiology
+Clinical data analysis
+Feature engineering

+📁 Summary
+This project shows my ability to handle high-dimensional medical data, apply risk models, and evaluate predictive performance using statistical methods relevant to healthcare analytics and Responsible AI.